How to self-isolate

 Permitted reasons to leave self-isolation

-You are allowed to leave the place you are self-isolating for the following reasons.
-You must always wear a mask.
-Do not use public transport, taxis or rideshare vehicles.
+You can leave the place you are self-isolating for the following reasons.
+You must always wear a mask and maintain physical distance where possible.

 - have any medical examination and testing required